top of page

 The latest in this solid franchise is another worthy, transporting entry

-The recent Planet of the Apes movies have been one of the more contemplative blockbuster franchises in recent memory.
-Starting out as pure popcorn fodder with Rise of the Planet of the Apes (2011), they evolved into reflective studies of what it means to be a human.
-With the final film, War for the Planet of the Apes (2017) capping an incredibly solid trilogy, one can’t help but feel skeptical when another film with a new creative team was announced.
+The recent Planet of the Apes films have been among the more contemplative blockbuster franchises in recent memory.
+What began as pure popcorn entertainment with Rise of the Planet of the Apes (2011) evolved into a reflective study of what it means to be human.
+With War for the Planet of the Apes (2017) delivering a satisfying conclusion to an incredibly solid trilogy, it was natural to be skeptical when a new film—helmed by a different creative team—was announced.

-Kingdom of the Planet of the Apes (2024) is set centuries afterward the last film.
-The world has been taken back by nature with only faint outlines of fallen skyscrapers or beached cargo ships giving any indication of what came before.
-We follow Noa (Owen Teague) a young ape from a peaceful clan.
-When a violent group of apes destroy his village, Noa embarks on a revenge quest, encountering the wise orangutan Raka (Peter Macon), and the silent human Nova (Freya Allan) along the way.
+Set centuries after the last installment, Kingdom of the Planet of the Apes (2024) depicts a world reclaimed by nature, where only the faint outlines of fallen skyscrapers and beached cargo ships hint at what came before.
+The story follows Noa (Owen Teague), a young ape from a peaceful clan.
+When his village is destroyed by a violent group of apes, Noa embarks on a quest for revenge, crossing paths with the wise orangutan Raka (Peter Macon) and the silent human Nova (Freya Allan) along the way.

-Kingdom of the Planet of the Apes is the type of cinematic blockbuster that studios seem increasingly shy to make.
-It is a mix of action, character work, brutal plot, and societal reflection that is well pulled off.
-While there is an intrusive human element that side-tracks some of the crucial third act, Ball demonstrates that with good writing and a clear vision, one can take any franchise as far as you wish.
+Kingdom of the Planet of the Apes is the kind of ambitious, character-driven blockbuster that studios seem increasingly hesitant to make.
+It blends action, character depth, high-stakes storytelling, and thoughtful social commentary into a remarkably well-executed film.
+While an intrusive human subplot slightly derails the crucial third act, Ball proves that with strong writing and a clear vision, even the longest-running franchises can still evolve in fresh and compelling ways.

 7.9/10